gdrapp/s3-backup/README.md

 # s3-backup.py
-Backup local files to S3.
-Files are bundled into a tar.gz file and uploaded to S3.
+Backup local files to Amazon S3.
+Files are bundled into a tar.gz file before they are uploaded.

 ## Installation
 ```